In 2001, I was at a very interesting place in life.

 My skin felt like little more than a sheer veil- similar to the one I felt separating the me in this practical and “real” world from the me who had been living for the last year in what now seemed like a mythical dream world.
 There were two of me, wandering around in different realms, and I felt like only half of myself.
 And yet I was keenly aware that this was an experience of growth.

 This was the state I was in when one day, not long after I had returned home, I went to a street festival with a group of friends.

 We came upon a booth where a young boy of about 8 or 9 was acting as salesman in chief.
 To say he was charming would not do him justice.
 He was one of those kids that was outgoing, witty, and wise beyond his years.
 His name was Kyle.
-He had been adopted into a beautiful family that went around to markets selling their wares.
+He had been adopted into a beautiful family who traveled around to markets and festivals selling their wares.

 As my friends and I talked with Kyle, I began to feel the familiar sense of magic that had seemed to evade me ever since I’d left Australia.
 He and I found a common love of things mystical and vagabond and we had an instant, undeniable connection.

 It was no surprise to me or my friends when young Kyle told me I looked like a real fairy.
 I was wearing my fairy wings that day– given to me by my love in Australia– but I’d been roaming around fairy and mermaid magic since childhood and while I was living in Australia, I seemed to be a magnet for all things fairy, the magical creatures whose existence was thick with lore all over the world.
 A friend had even once told me that I was likely directly descended from the mysterious fae (faery) people of the ancient area of the British Isles.
 Small people with dark features and large eyes, they had had to take their nature-worshipping ways into hiding in the forest to avoid persecution and even genocide.
 I knew at once that she was right.
 Even the furthest traces of my traceable ancestry pointed to that area of the globe.